AdsJumbo/AdsJumbo.com/README.md

 Please always install the latest version of the NuGet package.

 # UPDATE NOTES:
-- added OnAdClosed and OnAdError events
+- added OnAdClosed, OnAdError, OnAdErrorNoAds events
-- added new sizes banners (size: 468x60)
+- Minor fixes

 # Support:
 If you have any technical questions or comments, please email us at: